Respiratory Syncytial Virus (RSV)

 RSV Immunizations

 In 2022, the FDA approved several new shots for babies, pregnant women, and older adults to prevent serious illness from RSV.
-This is a good summary of what we know in 2024 about the safety and effectiveness of those shots (summary in Spanish.)
+This is a good summary from 2024 about the safety and effectiveness of those shots (summary in Spanish.)
 If you are not likely to get severely sick, you do not need a shot, but can do the everyday things listed here to help stop RSV from spreading.

-Here’s where to get RSV shots in Wasco, Sherman, and Hood River counties:
+Here’s where to get RSV shots in the Columbia River Gorge: